adobe-commerce/partner-day-accs/lab/admin-ui-sdk/Lab.md

     3. Workspace: Stage
     ```

-2. If one of the values is inccorect refer to [following troubleshooting point](#3-selected-org-project-or-workspace-are-incorrect).
+2. If one of the values is incorrect refer to [following troubleshooting point](#3-selected-org-project-or-workspace-are-incorrect).

 3. Open the developer console, go to your project, select the Stage workspace and make sure the `I/O Management API` is added.
 If not, click on `Add Service`, select `API` and select the `I/O Management API`.